kpxcrew/PortfolioHW/README.md

 Load the site by copying and pasting the link on to a browser.
 * https://kpxcrew.github.io/PortfolioHW/

 Once open, click on any of the three topics in the navigation bar.
-The title will redirect you to the location on the page that porvides more information in respect to the subject.
+The title will redirect you to the location on the page that provides more information in respect to the subject.

 ## Screenshots
 ![Screenshot1](./assets/images/Screenshot1.png)